octokit/go-octokit/README.md

 ## License

-octokit is released under the MIT license.
+octokat is released under the MIT license.
 See LICENSE.md.